ChiefMonk/CMPG-323-Project-2-37016776/README.md

 The WebAPI for this project is deployed at https://cmpg323-37016776-project2-webapi.azurewebsites.net.
 The WebAPI is documented using Swagger and can be accessed and tested at https://cmpg323-37016776-project2-webapi.azurewebsites.net/swagger/index.html.

-Most of the endpoints require and authenticated admin user.
-You can follow the following steps to get access:
+Most of the endpoints require an authenticated admin user.
+You can use the following steps to get access:
-* Register as admin user via swagger end point api/security/register/admin
+* Register as an admin user via swagger the endpoint api/security/register/admin
-* Login to get a JWT token via swagger end point api/security/login
+* Login to get a JWT token via swagger the endpoint api/security/login
 * Add the JWT token to the Authorise option on the swagger page
-* Run and Test any point you want.
+* Run and Test any endpoint and functionality you want.

  The following are the endpoints exposed, grouped per applicable controller:
 * CategoryController (api/categories)